 Going north to Kunigami Village, feeling comfortable but tired after completing the hiking tour at Higashi, we stopped on the way at the popular Kunigami Port Shokudo, which fishermen from Kunigami Village run directly.
 There, we enjoyed fresh seafood sashimi and a butter grilled local fish set.
 "I use my fingers to eat the fish's head and cheeks, just like in my home country," Miltos exclaimed delighted, while enjoying the meal and talking with local patrons, as if they were warm old friends.
 "I felt very much at home with it," he said.

 Kunigami Village at the northernmost tip of Okinawa faces the East China Sea to the west and the Pacific Ocean to the east.
-The village has a population of about 5,000 making it the fifth largest by area on the island while about 90% of it is forest.
+The village has a population of about 5,000. (add period) It’s the fifth largest village by area on the island while about 90% of it is forest.
 There are four forest therapy roads open throughout the year, leading to Yasuzu Mountain, which local villagers have worshipped as a holy place, Mt.
 Yonaha, the highest peak of the main island, Hiji Falls in the Kunigami Village Forest Park, and Yanbaru Learning Forest.
 Visitors can find information and make tour booking at the The Village Office.
-Our destination for staying in Yanbaru was “Ada Garden Hotel Okinawa” located in the northernmost part of the main island in Ada on the east side of Kunigami Village.
+Our destination for staying in Yanbaru was "Ada Garden Hotel Okinawa" located in the northernmost part of the main island in Ada on the east side of Kunigami Village.
 Unlike the western area where Cape Hedo and Okuma Beach are located, the Ada area, which takes about 30 minutes by car across the mountains from the west coast to the east, is a region that locals rarely visit.
 That is why Yanbaru Kuina, a flightless bird and designated natural monument often inhabits the forests here.

 "I fully enjoyed the forest as all my senses opened up to absorb its wisdom while my soul delighted at the opportunity to enjoy its mysteries and become refreshed."